ai/evolu-lang/README.md

 In the simplest case:
 1. Generator creates an array (*population*) with random bytes (*genes*).
 2. It adds random changes (*mutation*) to each byte stream in this array.
-3. It compiles each of these random byte streams by Evolu language and runs obtained programs with tests.
+3. It compiles each of these random byte streams by Evolu Lang and runs obtained programs with tests.
 4. Bad programs will be deleted and best programs will be copied to the population.